 - Ensure that you attempt all questions because there is no negative marking for wrong answers or unanswered questions also.

-How to Prepare for SAT Exam: Timeline
+How to Prepare for SAT Exam in 2026: Timeline

-SAT Preparation Section-Wise Tips 2025
+SAT Preparation Section-Wise Tips 2026

-Since the SAT exam is divided into two broad areas of testing - Reading + Writing & Math sections, students registering for SAT in 2025 will have to devise their SAT preparation strategy in such a manner that they cover both areas with conceptual clarity and are able to get enough practice before finally attempting the SAT exam.
+Since the SAT exam is divided into two broad areas of testing - Reading + Writing & Math sections, students registering for SAT in 2026 will have to devise their SAT preparation strategy in such a manner that they cover both areas with concept clarity and are able to get enough practice before finally attempting the SAT exam.
 The SAT preparation strategy can be tailored to each section of the test.
 There are just a couple of important preparation tips which can help students ace their SAT exam in just one go.
 Check out the following SAT section-wise preparation strategies and tips to be able to crack the exam.

 This section includes reading and writing areas together and tests around 54 questions in the MCQ format.
 This section covers areas of Craft & Structure, Information & Ideas, Standard English Conventions and Expression of Ideas.
 Check out the following SAT RW Section preparation tips to ace the SAT exam:

-- Focus on academic words often seen in arguments and rhetorical questions.
+Focus on academic words often seen in arguments and rhetorical questions.

 -